 Manifestation in African American Women-The average AA person in American is more likely than an average Caucasian to suffer from depression.
-Many AA think that depression or the blues is necessary condition of life and something to be endured.
-Often, when an African American (AA) woman consults with a health professional, she is frequently told that she is hypertensive, run down, or tense or nervous.
-She may be prescribed antihypertensive medication, vitamins or mood elevating pills; or she may be informed to lose weight, learn to relax, get a change of scenery or get more exercise.
-In essence, the root cause(s) are not explored and she may leave the office feeling defeated, unheard and misunderstood.
+Many AA thinks that depression or the blues is a necessary condition of life and something to be endured.
+Often, when an African American (AA) woman consults with a health professional, she is frequently told that she is hypertensive, run-down, or tense, or nervous.
+She may be prescribed antihypertensive medication, vitamins, or mood-elevating pills; or she may be informed to lose weight, learn to relax, get a change of scenery or get more exercise.
+In essence, the root cause(s) are not explored and she may leave the office feeling defeated, unheard, and misunderstood.
 The personal bias or prejudice or racist attitudes of an attending health professional also may adversely impact a correct diagnosis of depression.
 Oh, she’s just overweight and needs to lose weight and she will feel better.
-She’s probably too lazy do exercise.
-These kinds of biases, these kind of unattended blind spots or blinders, this kind of ignorance will prevent a patient from receiving an accurate diagnosis and proper care.
+She’s probably too lazy to do exercise.
+These kinds of biases, these kinds of unattended blind spots or blinders, this kind of ignorance will prevent a patient from receiving an accurate diagnosis and proper care.

 According to Dr. Freda Lewis-Hall, a psychiatrist who has worked extensively with the AA community, more than 80% of people with clinical depression can successfully recover and resume normal, happy and productive lives.
 I want to add the caveat and amend normal and happy because each individual may define these terms differently and I tend to think that being restored to a level of functioning that is productive or the restoration of balance within a given family system.